 ASK THE SELLER TO PUT IT IN WRITING

-If the salesperson makes representations about the mechanical health of the vehicle, ask them to write it down and sign and date it.
+If the salesperson makes representations about the mechanical health or the history of the vehicle, ask them to write it down and sign and date it.
 If they won't do that, how can you trust the representation?

 DO SOME RESEARCH ON THE VEHICLE